Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Acknowledgment

-RA. would like to thanks Prof. Li-Shi Luo (Old Dominion, USA) and Professor Sagaut (Aix Marseilles University, France) for their encouragement, and Dr. Succi (IAC, Roma, Italy) for having introduced me to the fascinating world of LBM and its lively community.
+R.A. would like to thanks Prof. Li-Shi Luo (Old Dominion, USA) and Professor Sagaut (Aix-Marseilles University, France) for their encouragement.
 Finally, he would like to thank Professors Lallemand and D'Humi\`eres for the discussion we had during his PhD studies.
 This paper shows that this has never been forgotten.
-DT. acknowledges the support of ITN ModCompShock project funded by the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 642768.
+I take this opportunity to also thanks Prof. Chi-Wang Shu for very helpfull discussions about time stepping.
+D.T. has been partially funded by ITN ModCompShock project funded by the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 642768.